garylirocks/quickrefs/azure-policy.markdown

     | ------------------------------------------------------ | ------------------------------------------------------------------------------- | ----------------------------------------------------------------------- |
     | When on-boarding Defender for Cloud for a subscription | Azure Security Benchmark                                                        | ASC Default (subscription: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)        |
     | When Databases plan is enabled ?                       | Configure Azure Defender to be enabled on SQL Servers and SQL Managed Instances | ASC DataProtection (subscription: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx) |

+- Defender for Cloud depends on the "Azure Security Benchmark" assignment on each subscription.
+  - Policies in "ASC Default (subscription: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)" are set to "Audit", "auditIfNotExists" or "Disabled"
+  - Some effects should be set to "Deny", it is best to create a new assignment at a MG to change the effects centrally, once done you should remove the auto-created assignment to avoid overlaps.

 ## Terminology